 The Korean Bell of Friendship is a massive, intricately-decorated bronze bell that's housed in a stone pavilion in Angel’s Gate Park, situated on a knoll that overlooks the sea gate from which U.S. troops sailed into the Pacific.
 The bell site offers breathtaking views of the Los Angeles harbor, the Catalina Channel and the sea terraces of San Pedro hill.
 The bell was presented to the people of Los Angeles in 1976 by the people of the Republic of Korea to celebrate the U.S. bicentennial, honor veterans of the Korean War, and to symbolize friendship between the two nations.
 Cast in Korea and shipped to the U.S., the bell weighs 17 tons, is 12 feet high and 7.5 feet wide.
 Since 2010, the bell is struck five times a year: on New Year's Eve, Korean American Day (January 13), July 4th, Korean Liberation Day (August 15), and every September in celebration of Constitution Week.
 The bell has no clapper, but is struck from the outside with a wooden log.
 The Korean Bell of Friendship was declared Los Angeles Historic-Cultural Monument No. 187 in 1978.

 Built in 1874, the Point Fermin Lighthouse was the first navigational light into the San Pedro Bay.
+If you’re into historic buildings, it’s one of the best places to go in Los Angeles.
 Paul J. Pelz, a draftsman for the U.S. Lighthouse Board, designed the Stick Style Victorian lighthouse.
 The Stick Style is an early Victorian architectural style and is simpler in design and decoration than the later high Victorian period.
 In 1972, the Point Fermin Lighthouse was added to the National Register of Historic Places.
 The lighthouse was restored, retrofitted, and rehabilitated for public access in 2002, and opened to the public in 2003 under the management of the Department of Recreation and Parks for the City of Los Angeles.
 Movie fans will recognize the Point Fermin Lighthouse from the wedding scene in (500) Days of Summer.

-With its spectacular natural setting adjacent to Cabrillo Beach Coastal Park and the Port of Los Angeles, Cabrillo Marine Aquarium is uniquely suited to its leadership role in marine science education, aquaculture research and community recreation.
+With its spectacular natural setting adjacent to Cabrillo Beach Coastal Park and the Port of Los Angeles, Cabrillo Marine Aquarium, one of the best places in L.A., is uniquely suited to its leadership role in marine science education, aquaculture research and community recreation.
 The historic Frank Gehry-designed aquarium displays the largest collection of Southern California marine life in the world.